AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 * Send your own push notification from within the app.

-## Setup your app
+## Setup

 >[!TIP]
 >
->If you have setup your app already as part of the [Journey Optimizer in-app messaging](journey-optimizer-inapp.md) tutorial, you can skip this section.
+>If you have setup your environment already as part of the [Journey Optimizer in-app messaging](journey-optimizer-inapp.md) tutorial, you can skip this section.

 ### Register App ID with APNS